SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 2. You visit a public group page and request membership.
 In this case the admin will have to accept you before you get access.

+Only a full user account can become part of a group.
 Once you are a member you can \[visit the group\] from your own [profile page]("my profile page" https://www.researchcatalogue.net/profile).
 If you want to create an exposition within the group, you can do so by clicking the "create exposition" button on the groups page.
 Alternatively, you can request one of your expositions to be connected to the group.
 To do this, scroll to the exposition on your profile, click ☰ -> __"Connect to"__ menu. *Note: you can only request a exposition to be connected to the groups of which you are a member.*

 ## Roles within Groups